ztstroud/mini-computer/atom/HARDWARE.md

 ### Overwriter
 The overwriter is a circuit that handles replacing the high or low bits of a 16 bit values with an 8 bit value.

+### Address Calculator
+The addrCalc circuit computes an address by adding an 8 bit offset to a 16 bit base value.